dorian-marchal/phonegap-boilerplate/documentation/routing.md

 In this case, the action parameter ( `14`) is useless, but the route params are also available in the `route` property of the `globals` singleton.
 Since it has not been overrided, the action do the following :
-- Set the content view of the layout with `layout.setPageView()`
+- Set the content view of the layout with `layout.setPage()`
 - Render the layout : `layout.render()`
 - Slide the layout element as a new page : `pageSlider.slidePage(layout.$el)`
 - Delegate the layout and page events

 3 .
 The layout is rendered

-The layout, its subviews and the pageView are rendered.
+The layout, its subviews and the Page are rendered.

-4 . pageView.transitionEnd
+4 . page.transitionEnd

-Once the transition is ended (or immediatly, if this is the first loaded page), the `pageView.transitionEnd` method is called.
+Once the transition is ended (or immediatly, if this is the first loaded page), the `page.transitionEnd` method is called.
-Useful to execute some code after the rendering, without interrupting the transition.
+This method is useful to execute some code after the rendering, without interrupting the transition.

 [[Back to index documentation](index.md)]